data-integrations/database-plugins/aurora-mysql-plugin/docs/AuroraMysql-postaction.md

 **Password:** Password to use to connect to the specified database.

-**Connection Arguments:** A list of arbitrary string tag/value pairs as connection arguments.
-These arguments will be passed to the JDBC driver, as connection arguments, for JDBC drivers that may need additional configurations.
+**Connection Arguments:** A list of arbitrary string key/value pairs as connection arguments.
+These arguments will be passed to the JDBC driver as connection arguments for JDBC drivers that may need additional configurations.

 **Auto Reconnect:** Should the driver try to re-establish stale and/or dead connections.

 Example
 -------
-Suppose you want to delete all records from an Aurora DB MySQL table "userEvents" of database "prod" running on "mycluster.xyz.eu-central-1.rds.amazonaws.com", port 3306, without authentication using driver "mysql" if pipeline completes successfully.
+Suppose you want to delete all records from an Aurora DB MySQL table "userEvents" of database "prod" running on "mycluster.xyz.eu-central-1.rds.amazonaws.com", port 3306, without authentication using driver "mysql" if the pipeline completes successfully.
 Ensure that the driver for MySQL is installed (you can also provide driver name for some specific driver, otherwise "mysql" will be used ), then configure the plugin with: